ChatGPT Misreads Your CSV / Excel Data File

 Pre-process before upload:

-2. Unhide all hidden rows / columns.
+2. Unhide all hidden rows and columns.

-3. Save As → CSV UTF-8 (Comma delimited) — not the default “CSV” which is Windows-1252.
+3. Save As -> CSV UTF-8 (Comma delimited) — not the plain “CSV” option, which uses your system code page.

 4. One header row, no blank rows.